ms/buildtogether.tech/src/important/index.md

 ditch.
 The big difference is that it's hard to lose ground when digging (though not impossible).
 In software, on the other hand, it's very easy to go backward.
-It only takes me a couple of minutes to create a bug that will take hours to track down later---or days, if someone else is unlucky enough to have to track it down.
+It only takes me a couple of minutes to create a bug that will take hours to track down later—or days, if someone else is unlucky enough to have to track it down.
 This is summarized in Robinson's first rule:

 > [% i "productivity" %]Productivity[% /i %] varies over the course of the